chenghua-lin/chenghua-lin.github.io/group.md

 ***

-I have been very fortunate to have a group of smart and highly diligent PhD students working with me.
+I have been very fortunate to have a group of very smart and highly diligent PhD students working with me.
 They have inspired me in many ways.